Deaths of Arnold Archambeau and Ruby Bruguier: Accident and disappearance

-On December 11, 1992, a Friday night, Archambeau and Bruguier took a break from their parental and work responsibilities to socialize.
-They left their daughter with an uncle of Bruguier and took his daughter, Tracy Dion, 17, with them as they visited friends at various locations all night.
+On the night of Friday December 11, 1992, Archambeau and Bruguier took a break from their parental and work responsibilities to socialize.
+They left their daughter with Bruguier's uncle and took his daughter, Tracy Dion, aged 17, with them as they visited friends at various locations all night.
 When they returned around 6:00 the next morning, the uncle noticed they seemed to have been drinking and suggested they return later in the day after they had sobered up, which they agreed to do.

-Shortly afterwards, closer to 7 a.m., they were at a three-way intersection with U.S. Route 281 (also U.S. Route 18 and South Dakota Highway 50 at that point) approximately a mile (1.6 km) east of Lake Andes.
+Shortly afterwards, closer to 7 a.m., they were at a three-way intersection with U.S. Route 281 (also U.S. Route 18 and South Dakota Highway 50 at that point) approximately one mile (1.6 km) east of Lake Andes.
 Archambeau, who was driving, stopped at the sign.
 As he turned left onto 281, the vehicle hit a patch of black ice on the road and overturned, coming to rest just off the highway in a depression between the road and a former railroad right-of-way 75 ft to its north.

-Dion recalled later, on Unsolved Mysteries, that while she did not see Archambeau leave the car after the accident, he was not in it when it came to rest upside down.
-Bruguier, she says, kept saying "Oh my God!
+Dion later told Unsolved Mysteries that while she did not see Archambeau leave the car after the accident, he was not in it when it came to rest upside down.
+Bruguier, she says, kept saying, "Oh my God!
 Oh my God!" and hitting the car.
-She says Bruguier soon managed to push one of the doors open, and slide out.
+She says Bruguier soon managed to push one of the doors open and slide out.
 When Dion went to do the same, the door was shut.
-She remained in it until rescuers arrived some time later.
+She remained inside the car until rescuers arrived some time later.